banzaicloud/koperator/docs/features.md

 #### Communication via SSL

 The operator fully automates Kafka's SSL support.
+The operator can provision the required secrets and certificates for you, or you can provide your own.
-Users must provide and install the right certificate as a Kubernetes Secret, however, the Pipeline platform is capable of automating this process, as well.
+The Pipeline platform is capable of automating this process, as well.

 ![](img/kafka-ssl.png)